4.2 What's the purpose of links?

 Here's the obvious conclusion: it is more profitable to get links for the purpose of SEO.

-I often say "buy, beg or steal" but in fact, when you're getting links, generally there's just one parallel here: free — and non-free.
-So you can get a non-paid link if your page's content is really valuable and important and someone decides to link to you.
+I often say "buy, beg or steal" but in fact, when you′re getting links, generally there′s just one parallel here: free — and non–free.
+So you can get a non–paid link if your page′s content is really valuable and important and someone decides to link to you.
 Or you get a free link in exchange for something: say, a reciprocal link.
-And you can get a paid link, which's probably much easier, but is not always that good.
+And you can get a paid link, which is probably much easier, but is not always that good.

 And let me repeat this once again: